mirandabad/AEM_final_project/readme.md

 **Replication and Validation**
 The accurcacy of the graphs above was in question, so an attempt to replicate and validate the data source in STATA occured.
 The TX excel file was imported into STATA using the "import" command, then used the "summarize", "correlate", "regress", and "scatter" commands to compare the independent and dependent variables.
 The non-HTC tracts were again filterd out, matching the number of observations (i.e., tracts classified as hard to count communities) in the Python code.

+**Limitations**
+Bias in Census Data Collection
+>- The Census is subject to nonresponse and sample bias  representation when attempting to find trends and information about undercounted communities
+>- Bias also exists in the structure of questions, particularly with those that are socially constructed

+Challenge of Validating Census Data
+>- The ACS population estimates are in fact based on estimates, which leaves room for a margin of error that will need to be accounted for.

+Challenge of Replicating Census Data
+>- The Census Bureau site had a lot of broken web links, which made accessing data challenging.
+They also will be moving data from American FactFinder to a new webpage, which will result in more issues finding datasets that have been hyperlinked.

 **Conclusion**
 Question: What relationship (i.e., correlation) do demographic factors (e.g., race, ethnicity) have to 2010 Census response rates in Hard To Count Communities?